nabati/freelancing-in-sweden/README.md

 Consultant brokers are essentially middle-men that seek out potential clients, connect them with freelancers, and take a commission on the hourly rate for providing that service.
 From what I gather, most of them are pretty undifferentiated and provide similar services so I'd just contact a few of them and then go with whichever one you have the best chemistry with and that can provide your with the most interesting projects.
 Many times they all have access to the same projects.
 The commission they charge is usually somewhere between 7-15% of the hourly rate.

-﻿I suggest you hop on a call with a couple of them.
+I suggest you hop on a call with a couple of them.
 Generally speaking, they will be more likely to find you something fitting if they have a clear idea of who you are and what kind of project you'd like to take on.
 Some things you might find yourself talking about with a consultant broker;

-﻿- Who you are
+- Who you are
-﻿- What kind of projects, technologies and industries you have worked on previously.
+- What kind of projects, technologies and industries you have worked on previously.
-﻿- What kind of projects, technologies and industries you would like to work on moving forward.﻿﻿﻿ ﻿- What kind of projects and clients they usually work with.
+- What kind of projects, technologies and industries you would like to work on moving forward.
+- What kind of projects and clients they usually work with.
-﻿- What kind of hourly rate you are charging
+- What kind of hourly rate you are charging
-﻿- If you would be willing to work in places other than where you live.
+- If you would be willing to work in places other than where you live.
- - How the process looks like once a compatible project has been found ﻿﻿﻿- What their terms of payment is.
+- How the process looks like once a compatible project has been found
+- What their terms of payment is.
 Do you invoice the client and the broker invoices you, or do they invoice the client and you invoice the broker?
 If so, what's the credit time?
-﻿- If they offer any other services than finding you projects.
+- If they offer any other services than finding you projects.

 *Links*